wwalery/lombok/README.md

 # Project Lombok - fork with logging method entry/exit

-This fork implement additional annotation: LogEntry to Lombok framework.
+This fork add annotation *LogEntry* to Lombok framework.
-With this annotation you can be log any method entry/exit.
+With this annotation you may log entry/exit for any method.
 Also you may log method execution time.

 ## Installation